Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 This type of analysis is particularly useful in identifying problems with equipment, processes, and systems, and can provide valuable insights into the root causes of performance issues.

 Diagnostic analytics can be used to identify the factors that contribute to a particular outcome, such as identifying the source of a quality issue or production bottleneck.
-Diagnostic analytics helps operators and engineers to understand the cause-and-effect relationships between different variables, which can then be used to optimize processes and improve overall performance.
-For example, a diagnostic analysis of maintenance data may reveal that a particular component failure is associated with a specific production process, leading to the implementation of preventive measures that reduce downtime and increase equipment reliability.
+Diagnostic analytics, such as 5 why root cause analysis, helps operators and engineers to understand the cause-and-effect relationships between different variables, which can then be used to optimize processes and improve overall performance.

-A primary goal of “digital transformation” efforts in manufacturing is to be able to use data to push the entire enterprise forward by providing a shared understanding of current operating conditions and desired production outcomes.
+A primary goal of “digital transformation” efforts in the manufacturing industry is to be able to use data to push the entire enterprise forward by providing a shared understanding of current operating conditions and desired production outcomes.

 Because of this, real-time production dashboards and process graphics are at the core of data-driven manufacturing operations.
-These operational analytics tools allow everyone at a facility, from the plant floor on up, to focus on the most critical processes and KPIs, and to respond quickly to process deviations or unplanned downtime events.
+These operational analytics tools allow everyone at a facility, from the plant floor on up, to focus on the most critical manufacturing processes and KPIs, and to respond quickly to process deviations or unplanned downtime events.

 Real-time production dashboards and process graphics are at the core of data-driven manufacturing operations.